How to Self-Manage Borderline Personality Disorder

 Borderline personality disorder (BPD) is a mental health condition that affects how you manage various emotions and thoughts.
 While symptoms have a wide range, most struggle with abandonment issues, low self-esteem, and self-harm.
 In turn, many seek out how to self-manage borderline personality disorder without the help of medical professionals.

-Admittedly, it’s difficult to develop BPD coping skills entirely on your own.
-Medical professionals can help to give you the tools in managing symptoms and going on to live a fulfilling life.
+Admittedly, it’s difficult to develop BPD coping skills on your own.
+Medical professionals can help give you the tools to manage symptoms and go on to live a fulfilling life.
+Throughout this article, we’ll take a deeper look at BPD and what you can do to self-manage the condition.

 What is Borderline Personality Disorder?